agcdtmr/2-wk-sprint-mini-project-for-junior-cloud-devops-engineer/README.md

 - [x] Install Terraform
 - [x] Set up GitLab CI/CD
 - [x] Initialize a new GitLab repository for the project
-- [x] Create a .gitlab-ci.yml file that defines stages, jobs, and their configurations to deploy a simple API, make a GET request using Python's requests library, and includes testing as well as build and deploy stages.
+- [x] Create a template for a .gitlab-ci.yml file that defines stages, jobs, and their configurations to deploy a simple API, make a GET request using Python's requests library, and includes testing as well as build and deploy stages.
+- [ ] Connect your laptop to GitLab using SSH to use the project repo locally

 ### Project: Deploying a Simple API on AWS Using Terraform with GitLab CI/CD